jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/manual.rst

 Accounts
 ========

-If you have access to a dVRK, you might need to create two accounts to access some privates resources:
+Once you know you will have physical access to a dVRK, you might want to create two accounts to access some privates resources:

 * Intuitive Surgical hardware wiki http://research.intusurg.com/dvrk:
-  please contact Intuitive to get an account created for each active user.
+  please contact Intuitive to get an account created (at least one per site).
 This wiki contains some important documentation regarding the hardware, including unboxing instructions and wiring fixes.
 * Google group for dVRK users
   https://groups.google.com/d/forum/research-kit-for-davinci and
   research-kit-for-davinci@googlegroups.com.
-We strongly encourage users to send questions using this google group.
+We strongly encourage users to send support questions using this google group.

   1. Go to
      https://groups.google.com/forum/#!forum/research-kit-for-davinci